odoo/documentation/content/administration/upgrade.rst

   - Migrating from another ERP to Odoo

 .. warning::
-   If your database contains a **custom module**, you must first upgrade its source code to be compatible with the new version of Odoo **before upgrading**.
+   If your database contains custom modules, it cannot be upgraded until a version of your custom modules is available for the target version of Odoo.
+For customers maintaining their own custom modules, we recommend to parallelize the process by :ref:`requesting an upgraded database
-..
-TODOUPG : once the page for developers is published, uncomment and link
+   <upgrade/request-test-database>` while also :doc:`upgrading the source code of your custom
-.. :doc:`first upgrade its source code </developer/reference/upgrade>`
+   modules </developer/howtos/upgrade_custom_db>`.

 Upgrading in a nutshell